Mermur/mermur/README.md

 * Agree to Terms and Conditions
 * Hit Send!

-NOTICE: Meteor currently supports US numbers, however you can change the code easily to  adjust to international numbers.
+NOTICE: Mermur currently supports US numbers, however you can change the code easily to  adjust to international numbers.

 ## Contributing